subutai-io/documentation/user/pages/02.working-with-subutai/08.blueprints/01.using-blueprints/docs.md

 ### Environment: Applications Tab

-You can launch both publish bazaar blueprints and private GitHub blueprints through an environment's **Applications** tab.
+You can launch both public bazaar blueprints and private GitHub blueprints through an environment's **Applications** tab.
 There's a button there, **Add Applications** which opens a dialog that offers users two categories of application blueprints to select from: published